Application Process

 The stipend is entirely determined, managed and distributed by the regional governments of Spain.
 RVF International does not employ you, provide the stipend, nor can we intervene in any way.

-Please note that some regional governments have shown a pattern over the years of being late to deposit the stipends to the language assistants in their regions and show no signs in wanting to improve (Community of Valencia and Cantabria).
+Please note that many regional governments have shown a pattern over the years of being late to deposit the stipends to the language assistants in their regions and show no signs in wanting to improve (Community of Valencia).
 In some cases, some language assistants don’t see their first pay check until January of that school year, when they should receive it in November.
-For this reason, we highly recommend all of our program participants to come prepared with an emergency fund of their first 4 months of basic expenses, approximately 3000€.
+For this reason, we highly recommend all of our program participants to come prepared with an emergency fund of their first 4 months of basic expenses, approximately 4000€.

 Two consecutive years!
 If you’d like to come to Spain for just one year and then return to your home country, that is perfectly fine as well.
 Renewal and acceptance for a 2nd year is highly likely but can never be guaranteed and is primarily contingent upon a good relationship with the school.